Cost of Living in Tokyo – 2024 Guide

 3. Monthly usage

-Until a few years back, Japan had three large mobile phone carriers: NTT DoCoMo, au, and SoftBank.
-However, the lack of competition and the Japanese consumers’ loyalties to their carriers ensured quite expensive monthly plans for mobiles.
+Until a few years ago, Japan had three large mobile phone carriers: NTT DoCoMo, au, and SoftBank.
+However, the lack of competition and Japanese consumers’ loyalties to their carriers ensured quite expensive monthly mobile plans.

 However, more service providers like Rakuten and Yahoo Japan have recently ensured more competition and cheaper monthly plans.
-These plans change with time, and you must contact the service providers to learn about the current plans to compare and decide which one suits you the best.
+These plans change with time, and you must contact the service providers to learn about the current plans, compare them, and decide which one suits you best.

 However, as a ballpark range, you should budget for JPY 3,300 to JPY 7,500 for your mobile phone cost per month.
-However, you can have monthly plans as inexpensive as approximately JPY 1,100 for more affordable service providers like Rakuten.
+For more affordable service providers like Rakuten, monthly plans can be as inexpensive as approximately JPY 1,100.

 Similarly, the monthly cost of the internet depends on the service providers and accommodation.
 If you rent an apartment in modern apartment buildings or go for an apartment from companies like UR, the apartment will come equipped with an internet connection.
 In such apartments, the monthly bill for the internet would be very inexpensive, and you may have to pay as low as JPY 2,000 per month for unlimited use.